-A WARNING

-For your safety, the information in this manual must be followed to minimize the risk of fire or explosion or to prevent property damage, personal injury, or loss of life.

-The dryer must never be operated with any of the back guards, outer tops, or service panels removed.
-Personal injury or fire could result.

-Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.

-Purchaser/user should consult the local gas supplier for proper instructions to be followed in the event the user smells gas.
-The instructions should be posted in a prominent location.
+- 1. Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any appliance. - Purchaser and user should consult the local gas supplier for proper instructions to be followed in the event the user smells gas.
+The instructions should be posted in a prominent location. - 3.
+Dryers must be exhausted to the outdoors. - Although ADC produces a very versatile dryer, there are some articles that, due to fabric composition or cleaning method, should not be dried in it.

-What To Do If You Smell Gas...

-Do not try to light any appliance.

-Do not touch any electrical switch.

-Do not use any phone in your building.

-Clear the room, building, or area of all occupants.

-Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions.

-If you cannot reach your gas supplier, call the fire department.

-Installation and service must be performed by a qualified installer, service agency, or gas supplier.

-Dryer(s) must be exhausted to the outdoors.

-Although ADC produces a very versatile dryer, there are some articles that, due to fabric composition or cleaning method, should not be dried in it.

-▲ WARNING

 Dry only water washed fabrics.
-Do not dry articles spotted or washed in dry cleaning solvents, a combustible detergent, or "all purpose" cleaner.
-Explosion could result.
+Do not dry articles spotted or washed in dry cleaning solvents, a combustible detergent or "all purpose" cleaners.
+EXPLOSION COULD RESULT.

 Do not dry rags or articles coated or contaminated with gasoline, kerosene, oil, paint, or wax.
-Explosion could result.
+EXPLOSION COULD RESULT.